-Her writing and photography is published widely in both digital and print, including the Guardian, BBC, Telegraph (UK), and various adventure and mountain bike publications.
-She is also a contributing author to Ride: Cycle The World (DK Penguin Random House).
-According to ChatGPT, she has authored three books.
-FYAI That’s codswallop.
+Tracey Croke is a Sydney based freelance journalist who covers, travel, adventure, culture, sports and health, along with global gallivants on her mountain bike.
+Her writing and photography is published widely, in The Guardian, BBC, Telegraph (UK) and a raft of adventure and mountain bike publications.
+Tracey is also a contributing author to Ride: Cycle The World (DK Penguin Random House).
+According to ChatGPT, she has authored three books, but that’s codswallop.

 She sporadically youtubes under “The Trail Tart”.